Textbook and Course Reserves

 Instructors place print materials and media “on reserve” at the library or library extension using the Reserve Request Form.
-Reserves, including books, photocopies, and DVDs, are held at the Circulation Desk at the main library or the information desk at the Ballston Center Library Extension.
-Loan periods for reserved materials are maintained so that more students can access these resources.
+Reserves, including books, photocopies and DVDs, are held at the Circulation Desk at the main library or the information desk at the Ballston Coakley Library Extension.
+Limited loan periods for reserved materials are set so that more students can access these resources.

-Typically, reserve items have a loan period of three hours.
+Typically, course reserve items have a loan period of three hours.
 Your professor may choose to extend the time a student can check out reserve items.
-Fines for overdue reserve materials are 60¢ per hour for closed reserves and $2.50 a day for overnight reserves, to a maximum of $7 per item.
+Fines for overdue reserve materials are 50¢ per hour for closed reserves and $2.50 a day for overnight reserves to a maximum of $10 per item.

 Reserve items are for the use of Marymount students, faculty and staff only.
 A valid MU ID card is required to check these items out.
 Due to copyright restrictions, library staff cannot duplicate or provide photocopy assistance for reserve material.
 However, students may make a single copy for educational use.

 Finding Course Reserves Held in the Library

 - Use MULibrary Search to locate books or materials that are currently on reserve at the library or library extension.

 - Each catalog record contains the author name, title, location of reserve, call number, and status of the reserve item.
 Check the status to be sure the item is available.
 Items are checked out on a first-come, first-served basis.

-- Note the course number, call number, and format (book or video), and bring the information to the Circulation/Reserve desk.
+- Note the call number and format (book or video) and bring the information to the Circulation/Reserve desk.

 - Course reserves with a loan period of less than one day may not be taken out of the library.